Work Here?

 2013

-Domino Data Lab offers a platform for businesses to build, deploy, and manage artificial intelligence (AI) models, facilitating collaboration and best practices while tracking models in production.
-The platform provides access to a variety of open source and commercial tools, allowing for innovation without vendor lock-in.
-It stands out by optimizing compute utilization and cloud costs, while also managing AI risks through automated DevOps.
-The goal is to empower businesses to effectively leverage AI technology while ensuring compliance and efficiency.
+Domino Data Lab offers a platform for businesses to build, deploy, and manage artificial intelligence (AI) models, promoting collaboration and best practices while ensuring governance and cost reduction.
+The platform allows access to various open source and commercial tools, enabling innovation without vendor lock-in.
+It runs AI workloads close to data in on-premises, cloud, or hybrid environments, optimizing performance and costs.
+The company's goal is to accelerate AI initiatives for businesses while managing risks and ensuring compliance.

 Help us improve and share your feedback!
 Did you find this helpful?